fanf2/nsnotifyd/README.md

 Please send bug reports or patches by email to me.
 I accept contributions made under the terms of [0BSD][] or [MIT-0][].
-Thanks to Adam Augustine, Athanasius, Gavin Brown, Niels Haarbo, Jonathan Hewlett, Dan Langille, Lars-Johann Liman, JP Mens, and Richard James Salts for helpful feedback and encouragement.
+Thanks to Adam Augustine, Athanasius, Gavin Brown, Mark Felder, Niels Haarbo, Jonathan Hewlett, Dan Langille, Lars-Johann Liman, JP Mens, and Richard James Salts for helpful feedback and encouragement.

 Many thanks to [DK Hostmaster](https://www.dk-hostmaster.dk/) for sponsoring the 2.0 release.